LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/introduction.rst

 Introduction
 ============
-This user manual explains how to install and use CYMDISTPy.
+This user manual explains how to install and use CYMDISTToFMU.
-CYMDISTPy is a software package written in Python which allows users to export the distribution simulation program `CYMDIST <http://www.cyme.com>`_ version 7.2 or as a :term:`Functional Mock-up Unit` (FMU) for co-simulation using the :term:`Functional Mock-up Interface` (FMI)
+CYMDISTToFMU is a software package written in Python which allows users to export the distribution simulation program `CYMDIST <http://www.cyme.com>`_ version 7.2 or as a :term:`Functional Mock-up Unit` (FMU) for co-simulation using the :term:`Functional Mock-up Interface` (FMI)